trigya7701/Make-My-Notes-App/README.md

-# Make-My-Notes-App
-Developed a responsive Notes App with a feature of creating and removing notes based on user choice.
- Used languages such as HTML,Bootstrap,Javascript.
+# Make My Notes App

+Make My Notes App is a note taking app where you can create as well remove notes.

+## Tech Stack

+**Client:** HTML,CSS,BOOTSTRAP,JS

+## SCreenshots